SeaOfNodes/Simple/chapter04/README.md

 In this chapter we introduce the possibility of a program input variable named `arg`; all we know about this variable is that it is some integer value, but we do not know whether it is a constant or not.

 To support the requirements for non-constant integer values, we enhance `TypeInteger` to allow it to represent `IntTop` and `IntBot` integer types in addition to the earlier constant value.

-Now that integer values may be constants or non-constants, we need to introduce the "meet" operator in our lattice.
+Now that integer values may be constants or non-constants, we need to introduce the *meet* operator over our lattice.
 The `meet` operator describes rules that define the resulting type when we combine integer values.
+In the lattice diagram you can start from the two elements being `meet` and follow the two arrows down the graph to the first point they meet.

 |        | IntBot | Con1   | Con2   | IntTop |
 |--------|--------|--------|--------|--------|